troii/Rudeltippen/README.md

 ```
 Paste you private key and your certificate in these files.

-Open INSTLLATIONFOLDER/conf/application.conf and uncommend the following lines:
+Open INSTLLATIONFOLDER/conf/application.conf and uncomment the following lines:

 ```bash
 #https.port=9904